itf/led-curtain-2/README.md

 The easiest way to learn how to use the CLI is by examples.
 Example of patterns on the CLI:

 To modify the parameters of the functions use the function arg('')(

+To modify the parameters without using arg, write r to set the values of the parameters once, or rr to modify the values continuosly

 * red ->  outputs a red pattern
 * rainbownize(red) ->  horizontally HUE shifts red to turn it into a rainbow